-Valid passport (3 months’ validity from the end of your intended stay (so at least 6 months if you’re getting a 3-month Schengen visa) and photocopy of valid and former visas
+Valid passport which should be valid 3 months from the end of your intended stay (so at least 6 months if you’re getting a 3-month Schengen visa) and photocopy of valid and former visas.

 3. Purpose of Travel

 Write a cover letter explaining the purpose of your trip and proposed day-to-day itinerary.
 Interestingly, meticulous as they are, they did not actually look for my cover letter, which I did not have in hand should’ve they asked.
-(Editor’s note: Always have it!
+(DJ’s tip: Always have it!
 Just in case they ask.)

 4. Details Of Your Trip